KirillJPG/ArtForum/README.md

-# Generate pixel arts 🎨
+# Generate and post pixel arts 🎨